Privacy and compliance

 Can you identify visitors across multiple domains you own?

 Yes, you can generate the same visitor ID for the same browser or device on multiple domains you control.
-To do so, configure the JavaScript agent on each website with a public API key from the same Fingerprint application.
+To do so, configure the JavaScript agent on each website with a public API key from the same Fingerprint workspace.

 If you need to query the Fingerprint Server API by domain name, you can use linked IDs to associate a domain with each identification event.
 To ensure maximum accuracy when using proxy integrations, each website needs to proxy requests through its own domain or subdomain.